 Rhubarb can be an excellent addition to a healthy diet, as it comes packed with important vitamins and minerals, including lutein, vitamin C and K, the B-complex, calcium, potassium, and more.

-Because of its various health benefits, Rhubarb even has a history of being used in Traditional Chinese Medicine, to promote intestinal and stomach health, along with other areas of the body.
+Because of its various health benefits, Rhubarb even has a history of being used in Traditional Chinese Medicine, to promote stomach, intestinal, spleen and liver health along with other areas of the body.

 Here are some great ways you could benefit from eating more rhubarb: